H0ppp/Turtle-Graphics/README.md

 reset - reset the position of turtle

+## Programming Commands:

+var (label) (value) - Assign a custom variable

+if (value) (operator) (value) - Compare to variables to perform the following commands

+loop - loop the following commands

+end - end either the loop of the if statement

 ## Function Commands:

 clearcommands - clear all commands entered into list

 run - Run all commands entered into list.